Myron Rolle

-Myron L. Rolle (born October 30, 1986) is a Bahamian-American neurosurgeon and former football safety.
-He played college football at Florida State, and was drafted by the Tennessee Titans in the sixth round of the 2010 NFL Draft.
-He attended the Florida State University College of Medicine and is a neurosurgery resident at Harvard Medical School/Massachusetts General Hospital.
+Myron L. Rolle (born October 30, 1986) is an American pediatric neurosurgeon and former professional football safety.
+He played college football at Florida State, and was selected by the Tennessee Titans in the sixth round of the 2010 NFL draft.
+He attended the Florida State University College of Medicine, completed his neurosurgery residency at Harvard Medical School/Massachusetts General Hospital, his pediatric neurosurgery fellowship at Johns Hopkins All Children’s Hospital in St. Petersburg, Florida, and is now a pediatric neurosurgeon at Nemours Children's Hospital, Florida in Orlando, Florida.

 He was awarded a Rhodes Scholarship and studied at St. Edmund Hall, Oxford University for the 2009–10 academic year in order to earn an MSc in Medical Anthropology.
 In 2010, he was chosen as the second-smartest athlete in sports by the Sporting News, behind baseball player Craig Breslow.
-On February 17, 2021, Abiomed, a member of the S&P 500, announced Dr. Rolle as a member of its board of directors.
+On February 17, 2021, Abiomed, a member of the S&P 500, announced Rolle as a member of its board of directors.

-Early years
+Early life

-Rolle was born in Houston.
-His family is from the Bahamas; and after returning to Nassau for two years after his birth, his family then moved permanently to the United States.
+Rolle was born in Houston, Texas.
+His family is from The Bahamas; and after returning to Nassau for two years after his birth, his family then moved permanently to the United States.
 He was raised in Galloway Township, New Jersey, where in 2009, December 10 was decreed "Myron Rolle Day".
 Myron attended the Peddie School in Hightstown, New Jersey, where he played the saxophone in the school band, sang in a school play, and was the sports editor of the school newspaper as well as playing football, basketball and track.
 He transferred to the Hun School of Princeton and played high school football and basketball.
-He maintained a 4.0 GPA in High School.
+He maintained a 4.0 GPA in high school.
 He was an All-American and made 112 tackles including 14 for loss.
 ESPN's recruiting services ranked Rolle as the number one high school prospect in the country.
 Rivals.com rated him the 12th-best player and the top athlete overall, as well as the best player from New Jersey in the 2006 recruiting class.

 In 2006, after a nationwide search Rolle won the prestigious annually awarded Franklin D. Watkins Memorial Trophy, the premier African-American scholar/athlete award in America for high school males.
 He is an alumnus of the U.S. Army All-American Bowl.